 IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER

-Municipal Authority of Westmoreland County Violated a Treatment Technique
+Municipal Authority of Westmoreland County Has Levels of Haloacetic Acids

-Although this is not an emergency, as our customers, you have a right to know what happened, what you should do, and what we are doing to correct this situation.
+Our water system recently violated a drinking water standard.
+Although this incident was not an emergency, as our customers, you have a right to know what happened and what we did to correct this situation.

 What should I do?

-- You do not need to do anything.
-No alternative (i.e. bottled water) water supply or boiling the water is necessary.
+You do not need to use an alternative (e.g., bottled) water supply.
 However, if you have specific health concerns, consult your doctor.

 What does this mean?